 Notice of redemption shall be mailed not less than thirty (30) nor more than sixty (60) days prior to the redemption date, by registered mail, to the registered owner of the bonds to be redeemed at the address as it appears on the books of registry or at such address as such owner may have filed with the registrar for that purpose.
-So long as Cede & Co., as nominee of DTC, is the registered owner of the 2022 Series A Bonds, all notices of redemption will be sent only to DTC, and delivery of such notices of redemption to DTC's Participants and Indirect Participants and Beneficial Owners of the 2022 Series A Bonds will be governed by the customary practices and procedures of DTC and said Participants and Indirect Participants.
-The 2022 Series A Bonds called for redemption shall, on the redemption date designated in the notice of redemption, become due and payable only if moneys for the payment of such 2022 Series A Bonds called for redemption to accrue to the redemption date on such 2022 Series A Bonds are held for the purpose of payment by the Trustee or Paying Agent.
+So long as Cede & Co., as nominee of DTC, is the registered owner of the 2023 Series A Bonds, all notices of redemption will be sent only to DTC, and delivery of such notices of redemption to DTC's Participants and Indirect Participants and Beneficial Owners of the 2023 Series A Bonds will be governed by the customary practices and procedures of DTC and said Participants and Indirect Participants.
+The 2023 Series A Bonds called for redemption shall, on the redemption date designated in the notice of redemption, become due and payable only if moneys for the payment of such 2023 Series A Bonds called for redemption together with the applicable redemption premium, if any, and the interest to accrue to the redemption date on such 2023 Series A Bonds are held for the purpose of payment by the Trustee or Paying Agent.